-With the power switch in the OFF or down position (see figure 5) connect the power supply to the wall plug and to the LS-105 back panel (see figure 6).
+With the power switch in the OFF or down position (see Figure 5) connect the power supply to the wall plug and to the LS-105 back panel (see Figure 6).
 Use the provided cable to connect the LS-105 driver to the SEEOR unit.
 The unit is now ready to be powered on.
 The driver provides up to 110 V to the beam steerer.
 Please operate safely.
 Please allow 1 to 2 minutes for the SEEOR to temperature stabilize.
 Now the beam steerer is ready for steering.
 Connect your voltage source to the front panel BNC marked Horizontal and Vertical.
 A positive voltage at the "Horizontal" input will steer one way and a negative voltage will steer the other way.
-DO NOT EXCEED \pm 10 V. Input impedance is 1 M Ω .
+DO NOT EXCEED $\pm$ 10 V. Input impedance is 1 M $\Omega$ .
 For the "Vertical Scanning" input, use a positive voltage only.

-Fig. 5: LS-105 front panel Front Panel Controls (from left to right)
+Figure 5.
+LS-105 front panel

+Front Panel Controls (from left to right)

-Power Switch This turns the unit on.
+Devue a Cuvitale This turns the unit as the is an end down is aff Power Switch This turns the unit on.
 Up is on and down is off.
 Power LED This is on when the unit is on.
 Temperature LED This LED turns green when the temperature is stabilized.
 Optical Head High Voltage and temperature control output connector.
-User can input the external signal.
-Maximum voltage should not exceed ± 10 V. Input impedance is 1 M Ω .
+Horizontal orizontal User can input the external signal.
+Maximum voltage should not exceed $\pm 10$ V. Input impedance is 1 M $\Omega$ .
 This input will steer the beam horizontally.
 User can input the external signal.
-Maximum voltage should be held within 0 to ± 10 V. Input impedance is 1 M Ω .
+Maximum voltage should be held within 0 to $\pm 10$ V. Input impedance is 1 M $\Omega$ .
 This input will steer the beam vertically.

-Fig. 6: LS-105 rear panel Back panel
+Figure 6.
+LS-105 rear panel

-Controls (from left to right)
+Back panel Controls (from left to right)

 Polarity Clock Out This outputs the clock frequency.
 The driver outputs an AM square wave to drive the beam steerer.
 As the square wave transitions polarity, there may be a minute change in the scan angle.
 If the user's application is sensitive to this change the clock out provides a means to synchronize to this.
 Polarity Clock In If the user does not connect a clock input, the driver will use its internal clock that is set to 5 KHz.
 If the user inputs the clock signal, the internal clock will be disabled automatically and the external clock will be used.
-A \div 2 circuit is applied to the external clock input to ensure a symmetric waveform is applied to the LC material.
+A $\div$ 2 circuit is applied to the external clock input to ensure a symmetric waveform is applied to the LC material.
 Power In Power the driver with the AC adapter that is included with the package.